gillescochez/jQuery.doTemplate/README.md

 $.doTemplate is a jQuery template plugin build around the high performance doT template engine, which explains the name.

-It provides similar features as the popular jquery.tmpl but aims to provide an API that is easier to use.
-Also it doesn't store templates for you, but as each template is an object you can easily cache them and reuse them.
+It provides similar features as the popular jquery.tmpl but aims to provide an API that is easier to use and doesn't take extend jQuery too much.
+Also it doesn't store templates for you, but as each template is an object you can easily cache them and reuse them yourself.

-Based on the small amount of benchmark made so far, using benchmark.js, jquery.doTemplate is faster than jQuery.tmpl
+Based on the small amount of benchmark made so far, using benchmark.js, jquery.doTemplate is faster than jQuery.tmpl :)

+### dependencies

+* jQuery of course, as early as version 1.2 should work
+* NOT jQuery UI (unlike the jquery.tmpl successor)

 ### Template engine features (doT)